palmdaldaniel/Film-Mbapppe/README.md

-# Mbappee - Cinema booking system for Filmvisarna AB
+# Mbappe - Cinema booking system for Filmvisarna AB

 ## Introduction
 This application is a school project built with React, Node.js and MongoDb.
 It was created by danielpalmdal, kydkit, Sagva, jakob-sandberg, JHernehult, Toska30.